 Later I bought my first synthesizer (a Yamaha TX7 module) and started making music myself.

-Then, sometime around 1991 I met Harold Teunissen and we started to make music together under the name of Syndrone.
+Then, in 1991, I met Harold Teunissen and we started to make music together under the name of Syndrone.
 We released 1 audio cassette en 2 compact discs.
-We decided to end Syndrone in 1997 because Harold had moved to the other side of the country and making music together became harder and harder.
+We decided to end Syndrone in 1997 because Harold had moved to the other side of the country and making music together became increasingly hard.

 Fast forward 11 years.
 I dusted off my old gear and starting looking on eBay for those classic synthesizers I back then couldn’t afford but could now be bought for a fraction of the new price.
 I also started building my own modular synthesizer which was something I had always wanted to do.

-Then, 25 years after the last Syndrone album, in May 2021, I released my first solo EP “Almost Morning Now” under the name Sequenced Reality.
+In May 2021, 25 years after the last Syndrone album, I released my first solo EP “Almost Morning Now” as Sequenced Reality.